Higher Education

 Sparking new careers

 Dekker partnered with New Mexico Junior College (NMJC) to design an energy and welding Career Technical Education (CTE) facility.
 This project expands the college’s CTE capabilities so they can help jumpstart more students’ careers.
-The energy and welding CTE design was part of larger campus-wide improvement partnership with NMJC.
+The energy and welding CTE design was part of a larger campus-wide improvement partnership with NMJC.

 Modernizing a growing campus

-NMJC partnered with Dekker on a four-phase project to improve the Hobbs, New Mexico campus.
+NMJC partnered with Dekker on a multi-phase project to improve the Hobbs, New Mexico campus.
 The goal of these projects was to modernize the campus, provide new facilities for growing programs, and increase recruitment efforts across the college.

 State-of-the-art technology to spark new careers in Lea County